 - Cook, stirring until the liquid is thickened, 60 to 90 seconds.

-- Add the broccoli and stir to combine.
+- Add the vegetable oil and broccoli then stir to combine.
 Cover pot with the lid and tighten, and cook the broccoli until the florets are tender on the “saute” function, about 3 to 5 minutes.